openingscience/book/_posts/2013-08-01-towards_another_scientific_revolution.md

 As such we labeled the section ‘Knowledge Creation and Dissemination’.
-Knowledge creation and its dissemination are two sides of the same coin—knowledge does not impact on society if it is unable to disseminate (Merton 1993).
+Knowledge creation and its dissemination are two sides of the same coin—knowledge does not impact on society if it is unable to disseminate [@merton_1993].
 Throughout history we can see that breakthroughs in knowledge creation went hand in hand with breakthroughs in its dissemination.
 In turn, dissemination is not only bound to technological changes but also societal changes such as freedom of speech or the